sablier-labs/docs/docs/concepts/protocol/03-segments.md

 ## Requirements

 - The sum of all segment amounts must equal the deposit amount.
-- There is a limit to how many segments there can be in a stream, which is due to the block gas limit.
-If the limit didn't exist and someone created a stream with an excessively large number of segments, the transaction would simply revert as it wouldn't fit within a block.
+- There is a limit to how many segments there can be in a stream, and that is 300 segments.
+This requirement is due to the block gas limit.
+If it didn't exist and someone created a stream with an excessively large number of segments, the transaction would revert as it wouldn't fit within a block.
 - The milestones must be sorted in ascending order.
 It's not possible for the `i-1`th milestone to be greater than `i`th milestone (given we are dealing with increasing monotonic functions).